Hafthor/Minsk/README.md

 # Minsk
-just a little throw-away compiler project
+Just a little throw-away compiler project.

+About 450 LoC.